 - Come in a form of quests or legends with questions surrounding a training topic

-- Have a popular entertainment theme: TV show, blockbuster movie or game
+- Have a popular entertainment theme: TV shows, blockbuster movie, or game

 - Have gamification elements: scores, difficulty levels, and leaderboards.

-Learning professionals use this tool to assess knowledge of employees.
+Learning professionals use this tool to assess the knowledge of employees.

 And because of their entertaining, dynamic, and competitive nature trainees love it way more, than boring tests.